timescale/docs/timescaledb/quick-start/python.md

 This section covers how to execute queries against your database.

-The first prcoedure shows a simple `SELECT *` query.
+The first procedure shows a simple `SELECT *` query.
 For more complex queries, you can use prepared statements to ensure queries are executed safely against the database.